Ashy5000/polycash/docs/standards/std01.md

 *Sets parameters*\
 Contract A may send arbitrary data to Contract B via a set of buffers, each representing a discrete 'parameter'.
 These buffers, stored in the PVM's state, must be in the set of local locations that are members of `param_loc_range`.
 Each buffer has an unlimited size and may be used to pass any data needed from Contract A to Contract B.

-*Sets return value location*\
-To receive data from Contract B, Contract A must specify a global location to store the output from the function it chooses to call.
-This location must be written to state at location `return_loc_loc` within Contract B's owned state.

 *INVOKE*\
 In this step, Contract A uses the `Invoke` instruction to call Contract B. Then, Contract B reads the function ID and jumps to the corresponding section of its code.
 If needed, it can read from the buffers in `param_loc_range` to access the parameters its function was called with.
-After execution is finished, Contract B writes its output into global state at the location specified in the buffer at `return_loc_loc`.
+After execution is finished, Contract B writes its output into local state at `return_loc`.
 After the operation is completed, it sets the buffers in `callinfo` to the ESWV.